Gros Morne National Park of Canada

 Resident Snowmobile Operator’s Permit

 If you are a resident of Cow Head, St. Pauls, Sally’s Cove, Rocky Harbour, Norris Point, Glenburnie–Birchy Head–Shoal Brook, Woody Point, or Trout River and operate a snowmobile in Gros Morne National Park you need a Resident Snowmobile Operator’s Permit in addition to a Park Entry Pass.
 Snowmobile Operator’s Permits are free of charge.
-They are valid every year, from 1 November to 15 May, until they expire in 2015.
-Areas closed to snowmobiling are illustrated on this map.
-For further details please consult the Conditions of Permit.
+They are valid every year, from 1 November to 15 May, until they expire in 2016.
+To download the snowmobile map and GPS track file click here.
+For further details please consult the Frequently Asked Questions and Conditions of Permit.

 Residents’ immediate family members may receive a Resident Snowmobile Operator’s Permit.
 Immediate family is defined as parent, step-parent, foster parent, sibling, spouse, common-law spouse, step-child, ward of the resident, grandchild, father-in-law, mother-in-law, and relative permanently residing in the resident’s household or with whom the resident permanently resides.